tonybnya/react-movie/frontend/README.md

 ---

 TO GET STARTED:
+1. Go to the `frontend` directory.
-1. run `npm install` to install the dependencies.
+2. run `npm install` to install the dependencies.
-2. use `npm run dev` to build the app.
+3. run `npm run dev` to build the app.